ioquatix/jquery-syntax/README.txt

 	includes it by reference shall be deemed a separate work for copyright law purposes.

-	2. You may distribute non-source (e.g., minimized or compacted) forms of that code without the copy of the GNU GPL normally required by section 4, provided you include this license notice and a URL through which recipients can access the Corresponding Source.
+	2. You may distribute non-source (e.g., minimized or compacted) forms of that code without the copy of the GNU AGPL normally required by section 4, provided you include this license notice and a URL through which recipients can access the Corresponding Source.